 If you would like to book one please speak to Joe the psychology technician, who will also make sure you are comfortable using it before booking it out to you.

-Struggling with SPSS?
-At a loss with research methods?
-As a first step please check out these films to help entering data, coding variables and carrying out statistical tests.
+We also have some additional films to help entering data, coding variables and carrying out statistical tests.
 You might need to enter your university login and password.

 The Transforming Sexuality and Gender Research cluster brings together a cross-college group of researchers who are conducting research related to LGBTQ lives; sex, sexuality and health; gender and sexuality in childhood; promoting transformative research the use of participatory and creative methods.

 The research cluster has funded the Creative Methods Lab and also a range of creative and visual methods resources, which include Lego and a wide range of craft materials.
 The cluster has funded GoPro cameras, wearable cameras, movable cameras, a BlackMagic Cinema camera, and a suite of image and movie editing software and hardware.
 Details of some of the equipment can be found here.
 Members of the cluster can obtain further information about exactly what is available and book the equipment by contacting Joe the psychology technician.